 It "may contain" candida strains.
 May contain.

-Our bodies contain candida yeast too.
+Our body itself contains candida yeast too.
 Candida is the the gut imbalance that every nutrition student has contracted, might I add.
 It's like a rite of passage to 'get candida' just the same as how medical students are hypochondriac for the duration of their time of study.
 I find it highly interesting to highlight this as one of your main points against kombucha, having found "candida in kombucha in one study."
 Is one study enough?
 I mean, Candida is just one of a number of species of different little guys living in our intestines.
 100 trillion (no joke) yeast and bacteria that are 'down there' in our gut.
 These bacteria are only truly "bad" if they are taking over in numbers in the gut, and candida does that if it is not outweighed by the good guys.
 Candida is simply an imbalance in gut bacteria.

 The overall message here is that our body already contains different yeasts.
 We want a variety of healthy yeasts and bacterias in our gut and kombucha is ONE way to start adding those.
+If your naturopath has asked you to avoid kombucha during a specific treatment, of course listen to them.
+If you are caffeine or alcohol sensitive and kombucha doens't feel good for you, then of course listen to your body.

 2. Kombucha contains alcohol.